Upgrade FileCloud on Linux

 If you have folder-level security (granular folder permissions) enabled in Settings > Misc > General, changes in functionality will significantly impact the way existing share behavior works when you upgrade from versions below 23.1 to FileCloud 23.x and higher.
 If you have granular folder permissions set, please contact FileCloud Support before upgrading to FileCloud 23.x and higher to avoid share and file access issues.

-Beginning in version 23.1, FileCloud Linux installation and upgrades switched to a new repository-based system and no longer support Ubuntu 18.04/20.04, CentOS 7/RHEL 7 and RHEL 8.
+Beginning with version 23.1, Linux installation and upgrades have switched to a new repository-based system, and FileCloud no longer supports Ubuntu 18.04/20.04, CentOS 7/RHEL 7 and RHEL 8.
 In addition, FileCloud no longer supports Debian.
-If you are using any of those OS versions, please migrate to the currently supported operating systems, Ubuntu 22.04 LTS or RHEL 9.
+If you are using any of those OS versions, please migrate to Ubuntu 22.04 LTS or RHEL 9.

-Since support for OpenSSL 1.1.1 ends on September 11, 2023, FileCloud 23.1 uses OpenSSL 3.0. which requires installation or update to the Linux versions listed above.
+Since support for OpenSSL 1.1.1 ends on September 11, 2023, FileCloud 23.1 uses OpenSSL 3.0. which is not available for previous Linux versions, and therefore FileCloud requires installation or update to the Linux versions listed above.

 To check whether your CPU has the instruction set, run: